Table of Contents

 There are two things to consider about sensors when choosing your astrophotography camera.

 MegaPixels: Generally higher megapixels are preferred on any sensor.
 But ironically the lower the megapixel on a sensor the better it will be for low light performance and noise tolerance.
 The lower megapixels mean larger sizes of pixels (telephotos) to cover the same area of the full-frame sensor.
-And that result is better low light performance and noise tolerance.
-While higher megapixels mean to fix a higher number of pixels on the same size area of the sensor resulting in smaller sizes of pixels which are preferred when you want to render finer details in the captured scene.
+And that results in better low-light performance and noise tolerance.
+Higher megapixels mean to fix a higher number of pixels on the same size area of the sensor resulting in smaller pixels, which are preferred when you want to render finer details in the captured scene.
 So, if you are looking to print larger posters or shoot for a magazine then it is preferred to go with higher megapixels but if you are shooting for online content and social media then lower megapixels will give you finer and detailed images and video.

 Sensor type: Similarly, the higher the crop factor the narrower the field of view and the higher the magnification.
 So bigger crop factor means a narrow field of view and higher magnification.